Visa policy of Tajikistan: Online visa application

 Citizens of any country may apply for a regular visa online.
 If the visa application is successful, the visa may be obtained either from the Tajikistan embassy or consulate or on arrival at Dushanbe International Airport.

+Citizens of Yemen may apply for a visa online, which will allow them to travel to Dushanbe International Airport and obtain a visa on arrival which is valid for a maximum stay of 45 days.

 Gorno-Badakhshan

 A special permit is required to visit the regions within the Gorno-Badakhshan Autonomous Province.
 OVIR permit required (15+5 Tajikistani Somoni) and another special permit (free of charge) is required for Lake Sarez.

 Admission restrictions

-Tajikistan does not recognize the passports of Abkhazia, the Sahrawi Republic, Somaliland, South Ossetia and Transnistria.
+Takikistan does not recognize the passports of Abkhazia, Northern Cyprus, the Sahrawi Republic, Somaliland, South Ossetia and Transnistria.